RachelMHoffman/Personal-Website/README.md

 <img src="Portfolio-Box-Screenshot-2.png" alt="project screenshot">

-To create visual interest, I implemented a hover effect on the three cells containing the links, in order to bring the cells' background color opacities up -- drawing the eye more towards the text within.
+To create visual interest, I implemented a hover effect on the three cells containing the links to bring the cells' background color opacities up -- drawing the eye towards the text within.
 The font also changes to a darker color on hover, to establish increased readability against a cell's darkened background color.

 <img src="Footer-Screenshot.png" alt="project screenshot">